rlucas7/rlucas7.github.io/_posts/2025-07-09-kaczmarz-papers-notes.md

 In the row action algorithm nomenclature, this means they operate on one and only one row of the A matrix at a time.
 There are also variations that look at more than a single row.
 I'll put those up in a future post though to keep things from getting too long here.

+# Part 1 of A series

+This blog post is part 1 of a series of blog posts on Kaczmarz algorithms.

+The <a href="https://rlucas7.github.io/posts/2025/07/block-kaczmarz" aria-label="Click here to go to the second blog post which discusses block Kaczmarz">second blog post</a>discusses block variants of Kaczmarz.
+The <a href="https://rlucas7.github.io/posts/2025/07/gearhart-koshy-acceleration" aria-label="Click here to go to the third blog post which discusses Gearhart-Koshy line search accelerations">third blog post</a>discusses the Gearhart-Koshy line search acceleration of Kaczmarz.

 <script src="https://giscus.app/client.js"